suavecode/suavecode.github.io/guides/_posts/2015-01-01-BWB_tutorial.md

 # Other Software You need

 For the full tool chain 3 additional pieces of software are needed.
-These are OpenVSP, GMSH, and SU2.
+These are OpenVSP, Gmsh, and SU2.
 These are all open source and freely available online.

 First, you will need [OpenVSP](http://openvsp.org) compiled with Python support.
 Unfortunately, you cannot use the precompiled binary versions of OpenVSP.
 You must compile it from scratch.
-This tutorial was tested with version 3.13.1.
+This tutorial was tested with version 3.15.0.

-Second, you must install [GMSH](http://gmsh.info).
+Second, you must install [Gmsh](http://gmsh.info).
 In this case you can use the precompiled binaries.
-Make sure to add GMSH to your command line path, so it can be called from the terminal.
-This tutorial was tested with version 3.0.4.
+Make sure to add Gmsh to your command line path so it can be called from the terminal.
+This tutorial was tested with version 3.0.6.

-Finally, you need to install [SU2](http://su2.stanford.edu).
+Finally, you need to install [SU2](https://su2code.github.io/).
 If you want parallel support then you must also compile the code.
 Otherwise, you can the precompiled versions.
-This tutorial was tested with version 5.0.0.
+This tutorial was tested with version 6.0.0.

 # Vehicle Setup